wesselvdv/pgbouncer/README.md

 Running from the command line goes as usual, except that the `-d` (daemonize), `-R` (reboot), and `-u` (switch user) switches will not work.

-To run PgBouncer as a Windows service, you need to configure the `service_name` parameter to set a name for the service.
+To run pg_ddm as a Windows service, you need to configure the `service_name` parameter to set a name for the service.
 Then:

-	$ pgbouncer -regservice config.ini
+	$ pg_ddm -regservice config.ini

 To uninstall the service:

-	$ pgbouncer -unregservice config.ini
+	$ pg_ddm -unregservice config.ini

 To use the Windows event log, set `syslog = 1` in the configuration file.
 But before that, you need to register `pgbevent.dll`: